 Set the credentials to be used during the session.
+This will duplicate the specified credentials using client authentication's pool.

 This function add all relevant authorization headers to a new outgoing request tdata according to the cached information in the session.
 The request line in the request message must be valid before calling this function.